goodbyekansas/nedryglot/docs/src/python/components.md

 [^pylint]: ⚠️ Note that Nedryglot does not support pylint config in setup.cfg.

+In case you want to use ruff instead of black, isort, pylint, and flake8, you can set `installCheckPhase` to `ruffStandardTests` instead.

+#### Formatting

+By default the formatter will follow the selected check variant (ruff or black+isort).
+However, this can be overridden by setting the `formatter` attribute to `ruff` or `standard`.

 ### Api docs
 Nedryglot will output python API docs, by default using